 The city does not have a dedicated sewerage system.
 However, during field observation and HH survey, it was found that there is a certain area where toilets are directly connected to open drains or storm sewer.
 Similarly, a portion of septic tanks is directly connected to open drains or storm sewer.
+Therefore, T1A1C6 system is considered as 0.7% of the total population of the city.
+Similarly, the T1A2C6 is considered as 8.3% to generate the SFD graphic.
 In the absence of a sewerage system, the faecal sludge and the supernatant in T1A2C6 are directly discharged into open water body or the environment untreated.